gdsap/S4HC_Powerweek_2018/Exercise_05/Exercise_05.md

 	```
 	mvn clean install
 	```
+	<< Note: For this to execute the mvn repo should be present inside this >>
 1. This command will download all the required artifacts from the Maven Central repository and will build the project
 	![](images/04.png)
 1. After a while you will receive a success message
 	![](images/05.png)